priyagund/Power-Function-Application/README.md

-#ASSIGNMENT 4: Application for Power function calculator
+#ASSIGNMEN 4: Application for Power calculator.